ThreeSixes/airSuck/README.md

   - supervisor/airSuck-mongoDump.conf - Supervisor config file to keep mongoDump.py running as a daemon.
   - supervisor/airSuck-ssrStateEngine.conf - Supervisor config file to keep ssrStateEngine.py running as a daemon.
   - supervisor/airSuck-stateMongoDump.conf - Supervisor config file to keep stateMongoDump.py running as a daemon.
+  - supervisor/airSuck-stateNode.conf - Supervisor config file to keep node/stateNode.js running as a daemon.
   - The above files are all split out as individual config files to facilitate running some or all of these files on one or more servers.
 This makes it easier to split out roles in a multi-host environment.